paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 .. todo::

-    Add in version 0.4.0
+    User Defined Types From Pure Python Types: Add in version 0.4.0

-Interoperation with ``numpy`` ND Arrays.
+Interoperation with ``numpy`` ND Arrays
 ============================================

 .. todo::

-    Add the existing example code in version 0.4.0.
+    Interoperation with ``numpy`` ND Arrays: Add the existing example code in version 0.4.0.